The Paisley Pirates of Penzance: History

-The Paisley Pirates of Penzance was the first of six plays produced between 1985 and 1996 by a group of arts workers who formed a company called ToadShow Pty Ltd in 1986.
-All productions blended two well-known stories and interspersed the story with popular songs while satirising local politics and providing social comment.
+The Paisley Pirates of Penzance was the first of six plays produced in Brisbane between 1985 and 1996 by a group of arts workers who formed a company called ToadShow Pty Ltd in 1986.
+All their productions blended two well-known stories and interspersed the story with popular songs while satirising local politics and providing social comment.
 In The Paisley Pirates of Penzance, the role of the Major-General was played by comedian Gerry Connolly impersonating Queensland Premier Joh Bjelke-Petersen.
-Connolly became well known for impersonating Bjelke-Petersen and other public figures such as Queen Elizabeth II.
+Connolly wasl known for impersonating Bjelke-Petersen and other public figures such as Queen Elizabeth II.

-ToadShow produced The Paisley Pirates of Penzance (1985), Conway Christ Redneck Superstar (1985) and Hound of Music (1986), SherWoodstock (1990), Phantoad of the Opera (1991) and Glamalot (1996).
-Theatre critic John Harris said, "The musicals are unique to Brisbane, conceived and written by a combination of talents undoubtedly unlike any to be found anywhere else in the world.
+ToadShow produced The Paisley Pirates of Penzance (1985), Conway Christ Redneck Superstar (1985), Hound of Music (1986), SherWoodstock (1990), Phantoad of the Opera (1991) and Glamalot (1996).
+Theatre critic John Harris said, "The musicals are unique to Brisbane. ...
 They employ music with a rock beat, satire with a light touch, and casts of dozens, scores, or hundreds, depending upon the venue."

-The production of The Paisley Pirates of Penzance was originally intended for two performances only.
-Demand for tickets saw patrons queueing around the block.
-A third unscheduled performance in the early hours of 10 February was staged for patrons who had failed to obtain tickets as well as the cast and crew of The Pirates of Penzance who had "got wind" of the production.
+The production of The Paisley Pirates of Penzance was originally intended to last two performances, but ticket buyers queued around the block.
+A third performance in the early hours of 10 February was staged for patrons who had failed to obtain tickets, and for the cast and crew of The Pirates of Penzance who had heard of the production through word of mouth.

 Synopsis

-ACT 1
+Act 1

 Apprentice pirate Frederic is about to graduate but his heart is not in the job.
-His guardian Ruth has romantic designs on Frederic but he has never seen another woman.
+His guardian Ruth has romantic designs on Frederic, but he has never seen another woman.
 He resolves to venture into the world to seek experience.
-Frederic meets the Major-General's daughters and he is captivated by the enchanting Mabel.
+Frederic meets the Major-General's daughters, and he is captivated by the enchanting Mabel.
 He tells the girls to be wary as there are pirates about.
 Despite the warning the pirates soon have the girls in their evil clutches and are entertaining matrimonial ambitions.
 The Major-General arrives to rescue his family.

-ACT 2
+Act 2

 Tearing himself away from Mabel, Frederic decides he must stop the pirates with the aid of the police.
 Just as he is about to set out on the mission, Frederic discovers he is still technically a pirate.
-Frederic is torn between his love for Mabel and his fealty to the pirates.
+Frederic is torn between his love for Mabel and his contractual fealty to the pirates.
 He rejoins the pirates.
 The police are still determined to stop the pirates.
 Mass arrests are avoided when it is revealed that the pirates are actually peers of the realm.
 Everyone can now live together in peace and harmony.